AI-and-Blockchain/F23_HealthFederated/README.md

 **The smart contract will:**

-1. Allow for clients to send their nosy weight updates
+1. Allow for clients to send their noisy weight updates

 2. Receive the weights and sum them together

-3. Allow for a global model to receive the concatenated weights from the client
+3. Allow for a global model to receive the aggregated weights from the clients

 The smart contract will not perform any training, since it will have high gas costs